Duality, extreme points and hulls for noncommutative partial convexity: Categorical duality

 for all $i$ is completely positive if and only if $\cD_A \subseteq \cD_B.$ \end{proposition}

-Proposition~\ref{prop:cp} is proved, under the assumption that $H,K$ are finite-dimensional as \cite[Theorem 3.5]{HKM13}, but the argument works verbatim in infinite dimensions, cf.~\cite[Theorem~2.5]{zalar}.
+Proposition ~\ref{prop:cp} is stated with the assumption that $H,K$ are finite-dimensional as \cite[Theorem~3.5]{HKM13}, though the argument works similarly in infinite dimensions, cf.~\cite[Theorem~2.5]{zalar} or \cite[Theorem~5.13(2)]{DDOSS17}.
 Note that the boundedness hypotheses together with Proposition~\ref{prop:bded} implies that the map determined by $A_i\to B_i$ is well defined.